 If you want to granularly control the access a user has in a certain service, say without adding the entire group to the service, you can add them explicitly.

 Read here how to add a user in an Orchestrator service.

-If you don't want to work with user groups and preserve past behavior, assign your users to the vanilla Everyone group.
+If you don't want to work with user groups and preserve past behavior, assign your users to the Everyone group.
 This way, they are granted User role within Cloud Portal, and no role whatsoever within each of your services.
 To grant them service level roles, assign them explicitly the desired roles within each service.

 Updated about a month ago